kip-hart/SiteSandbox/docs/cpp/input_output.md

 1. What is the difference between `\n` and `endl`?
 1. Write a line that prints "The value of x is: " and the value of `x`.
 1. What would the echo program do if the input was `Dr. Hart`?
+1. Which header must be included to use `setprecision`?